StoneT2000/Dimensions/README.md

 });
 ```

 Full documentation on Tournaments can be found [here](https://stonet2000.github.io/Dimensions/classes/_tournament_index_.tournament.html) and documentation on the configuration you can pass in can be found [here](https://stonet2000.github.io/Dimensions/interfaces/_tournament_index_.tournament.tournamentconfigsbase.html).
-Documentation

 Note that different tournament types have different tournament configurations and different rank systems have different ranking configurations, all of which can be found on the documentation.